Alex Robertson

 Teaching and administration

-I am currently the postgraduate admissions tutorLink opens in a new window, which means I help handle the Department's recruitment of PhDs and research MSc students alongside Rosalind Johnstone (postgraduate programmes officer - ).
-If you are interested in applying to study Physics at Warwick and have any questions then please contact me.
+I am the postgraduate admissions tutorLink opens in a new window, which means I help handle the Department's recruitment of PhDs and research MSc students alongside Rosalind Johnstone (postgraduate programmes officer - ).
+If you are interested in applying to study Physics at Warwick and have any questions then please contact me at .

 My background

-Currently I'm an assistant professor in the Department of Physics here at Warwick, and have been since 2021.
-I am also a current holder of a Royal Society University Research Fellowship (URF), which started in 2018.
-Prior to moving to Warwick I had based my Fellowship at the Materials Department at Oxford University.
-During 2017 I worked as a post-doc at the Pacific Northwest National Laboratory in the USA, under the supervision of Prof Nigel Browning.
+Since 2021 I've been an assistant professor in the Department of Physics here at Warwick.
+I am a current holder of an ERC Consolidator Award (2024, EPSRC managed) and a Royal Society University Research Fellowship (2018).
+Prior to moving to Warwick I had based my URF at the Materials Department at Oxford University.
+During 2017 I worked as a post-doc at the Pacific Northwest National Laboratory in the USA.
 Prior to that, I was a post-doc at Oxford from 2013 to 2016, partly funded by an EPSRC doctoral prize award, supervised by Prof Jamie Warner, whom I also studied under for my PhD in Materials Science at Oxford.
-I got my undergraduate MPhys degree from Durham.
+I studied for my undergraduate MPhys degree at Durham University.

 Some recent papers

-You can have a look at some of my recent research highlights at the Research Highlights page, or by following my Google Scholar link on the right panel.
+You can have a look at some of our recent research highlights at the Research Highlights page, or the complete publication list by following the Google Scholar link on the right panel.
 Here are some links through to some recent highlight papers.

 - The role of an elastic interphase in suppressing gas evolution and promoting uniform electroplating in sodium metal anodesLink opens in a new window in Energy & Environmental Science, 2023.